dansalias/iamdan.me/articles/daily-number-game.md

 [Wordle](https://www.nytimes.com/games/wordle/index.html) I created
 [Numble](https://numble.game/) for the more numerically inclined.

-My first idea for serving a new daily game was to prepoluate a database, but I found a more elegant solution which uses a hash of the current date to choose a target number and set of source numbers.
+My first idea for serving a new daily game was to prepopulate a database, but I found a more elegant solution which uses a hash of the current date to choose a target number and set of source numbers.